Aider-AI/aider/docs/benchmarks.md

 developing about how to prompt GPT for complex tasks like coding.
 You want to minimize the "cognitive overhead" of formatting the response, so that GPT can focus on the task at hand.
-For example, you wouldn't expect a good result if you asked a junior developer to implement a new feature by hand typing `diff -c` formatted updates to the current code.
+As an analogy, you wouldn't expect a good result if you asked a junior developer to implement a new feature by hand typing the required code changes as `diff -c` formatted updates.

 Using more complex output formats seem to cause two problems: